 - Maxxis Ikon: It is known as Maxxis’ most versatile tire.
-Thanks to the XC dedicated pattern of the treads, it will perform on any condition out on the trail thanks to the design of the treads that facilitate fast rolling on a casing that can hold more volume.
+Thanks to the XC dedicated pattern of the treads, it will perform on any condition out on the trail.
+The tread design facilitates fast rolling on a casing that can hold more volume.

-- 3C Maxx Speed: The technology available thanks to the 3C compound here ensures that the center treads are using long-lasting rubber.
+- 3C Maxx Speed: The technology available thanks to the 3C compound here ensures that the center treads are using rubber that is long lasting.
 The cornering knobs are making use of a soft/grippy rubber.
-Underneath the tread blocks, we can find the third layer which is hard enough to ensure that the base is durable.
+Underneath the tread blocks we can find the third layer which is hard enough to ensure that the base is durable.
 3C Maxx Speed will minimize resistance to rolling and maximize traction.

 - TR (Tubeless Ready): Tubeless Ready Ikon uses standard casing, where a sealant has been used to provide more protection from punctures.
-Even if Ikon is being used aggressively on relatively rough terrains, it will thrive in terms of performance.
+Even if Ikon is being used aggressively on terrains that are relatively rough, it will thrive in terms of performance.

 - EXO Protection: On the 120 TPI casing here, EXO Protection is used to protect the sidewalls of the Ikon by using a dense material that is lightweight too.
 Additionally, the material is resistant to cuts and abrasions.
 Ikon with EXO is perfect for use in terrains that are rocky and rough.

-- Tread design: The tread pattern on the Ikon is aggressive but fairly small on the squarish tire profile.
+- Tread design: Tread pattern on the Ikon is aggressive but fairly small on the squarish tire profile.
 Therefore a wider rubber patch is available for ground contact.
-The blocks are present in a pattern that almost resembles a chevron so that all of them do not hit the ground at the same time.
-The fact that they are compact enough to provide Ikon with the extra bite.
+The blocks are present in a pattern that almost resembles chevron so that all of them do not hit the ground at the same time.
+The fact that they are compact enough provide Ikon with the extra bite.
 In terms of depth, the treads are shallow and medium.
-The side knobs are tall and less compact so while taking corners, they can dig in better.
-Tread design and casing that is like a square are the perfect combos for all-day use that extends beyond XC.
+The side knobs are tall and less compact so while taking corners, they are able to dig in better.
+Tread design and casing that is like a square are the perfect combo for all day use that extends beyond XC.

 - Folding bead: The beading hook is very secure thanks to the tightest bead fitting.
 However, Ikon remains lightweight and can be transported with ease thanks to the folding bead.

-- While you have the additional grip when you are leaving over your bike, you may see early wear of the side knobs.
+- While you have the additional grip when you are leaning over your bike, you may see early wear of the side knobs.

 - Maxx Speed is more likely to wear faster.

-Over a variety of terrains, Maxxis Ikon was just enough for us to ride around with confidence.
-We had the softer 3C Maxx Speed version on a 120 TPI casing, which was reinforced with EXO.
-While we stuck around bone dry trails much longer during the test runs, Ikon was able to hold on its own while traction was great during the corners and straight steep drops.
-On comparatively softer terrains, Ikon fared rather well and never packed up.
+Over a variety of terrains, the 26 inch Maxxis Ikon mountain bike tire was just enough for us to ride around with confidence.
+We had the softer 3C Maxx Speed version on a 120 TpI casing, which was reinforced with EXO.
+While we stuck around bone dry trails much longer during the test runs, Ikon was able to hold on it’s own.
+Traction was great during the corners and straight steep drops.
 EXO protection for the sidewalls meant that the tire was extremely stiff during our test runs, resisting tears or scuffs that would have otherwise ruined our rides.

 Maxxis Ikon Tire